SWxTREC/vector/README.md

 ### Building a docker image

-Once you have followed the steps in after-fork.instructions you can run `./docker-build.sh` to build a new image locally
+Once you have followed the steps in after-fork.instructions you can run `./dockerctl.sh build` to build a new image locally

 ### Running a dev image locally

-Once you have built your image using the command above, you can `./docker-run.sh` to start a local development image.
-This image will be served at `http://localhost:8080/dev`
+Once you have built your image using the command above, you can `./dockerctl.sh run` to start a local development image.
+This image will be served at `http://localhost:8080/vector`

-To stop your image run `docker stop {{Project-name}}`
+To stop your image run `./dockerctl.sh stop`

 Cleaning up old images is also a good idea from time to time.
 To clean up your unused docker resources run `docker system prune`

 ### Pushing an image to the LASP web registry

 When you are ready to push your image, contact the web team infrastructure group for credentials and instructions on how to log in.
-Once this is complete you can run `./docker-publish.sh` to publish your image to the server.
+Once this is complete you can run `./dockerctl.sh publish` to publish your image to the server.

 ## Deploy VECTOR
 Who needs to be made aware of a release?
 What limitations/restrictions are there before making a